JCinnamon/image-colour-analyzer/README.md

 ## License

 MIT.
-Libraries used for image handling, colour conversion, and EXIF parsing carry their own licences, noted in the tool.
 Free to use and adapt with attribution.

 ---